jizhang/jizhang.github.com/source/_drafts/restful-api-authentication-with-spring-security.md

 }
 ```

 Note the `User` class implements the `UserDetails` interface, which tells Spring Security that this class can be used for authentication.
-To wire it to the mechanism, we need another class that implements `UserDetailsService` interface, mainly for retrieving the `User` class from wherever we store them.
+To wire it into the mechanism, we need another class that implements `UserDetailsService` interface, mainly for retrieving the `User` instances from wherever we store them.

 ```java
 @Service @RequiredArgsConstructor